jonjohnsontc/cautious-umbrella-bare-blog/README.md

 - [] add a 404.html page
 - [] include fonts

+## Nice to Have's:

+- [] consolidate classes that aren't being used in templates, or aren't listed in styles.css + codehilite-styles.css

 ## Keeping Blog index in sync with blog pages

 - Use a jinja template for the blog index page